 Sole Source Contracting: Most government contractors are familiar with sole source contracting as one of the negotiated contracting techniques, the agency should strive to eliminate unnecessary technical hurdles typically seen in competitive acquisitions.
 There is less of a requirement for competition.
 Under FAR 15.002, when contracting in a sole source environment, the request for proposals (RFP) / solicitation is usually adjusted to get rid of unnecessary information and requirements; there are a simple evaluation criterion and less proposal preparation instructions.
 The government and the contractor focus more on getting specific values..
 When using this level of

-Process of Negotiation – Competitive Bidding: When contracting in a competitive environment, the bidding procedures are supposed to minimize the complexity of the bid, the evaluation, and the source selection decision, while maintaining a process designed to foster an impartial and comprehensive evaluation of offerors’ proposals, leading to selection of the proposal representing the best value to the Government.
+Government Contract Negotiation Process – Competitive Bidding: When contracting in a competitive environment, the bidding procedures are supposed to minimize the complexity of the bid, the evaluation, and the source selection decision, while maintaining a process designed to foster an impartial and comprehensive evaluation of offerors’ proposals, leading to selection of the proposal representing the best value to the Government.
 In opposition to sole source contracts, contracting by negotiation can be more frequently seen in competitive proposals.
+During the proposal evaluation process, your company may be allowed to present best and final offers (BAFO).
+This is but another way the the government contract negotiation process works.

 Here the government focuses on emphasizing more stringent evaluation criteria and finding best value through the negotiated contracting process.
 Agencies rely on their source selection teams to apply the proper contract negotiation thresholds as stated in the solicitation.